 It is your responsibility to ensure you meet the requirements of the airline or vessel operator you are travelling with and of countries you are travelling to or transiting through.

-Information for international travellers to and from Australia is also available on COVID-19 and the border (homeaffairs.gov.au) and International travel and COVID-19 | Australian Government Department of Health and Aged Care.
+Information for international travellers to and from Australia is also available on the website of the Australian Department of Home Affairs at Entering Australia (homeaffairs.gov.au) and Before and after you leave Australia (homeaffairs.gov.au)

 Comprehensive travel insurance

-If you’re leaving Australia, travel insurance is just as essential as a passport.
-Without it, you or your family could suffer financially if things go wrong.
 Ensure your travel insurance (check the CHOICE travel insurance buying guide) covers you for the places you’ll visit, the things you’ll do and any pre-existing medical conditions you have.
 Some destinations may also require travellers to hold travel insurance as a condition of entry.
 No matter who you are, where you're going and what you're doing, get insurance as the Australian Government will not pay your medical costs or your medical evacuation costs.

-Foreign visas
+Foreign visas and entry-exit regulations

 Regarding foreign visa enquiries, please note every country or territory decides who can enter or exit through its borders.
 Foreign governments often require you to get a visa before they let you enter.
 Make sure you meet all entry and exit conditions.
 Check with the nearest embassy, consulate or immigration department of the destination you're entering.
 If you don't meet the conditions, the Australian Government can't help you.